This course will help you enter, and develop a detailed knowledge of the mining industry.

 Please refer to the handbook for additional course overview information.

-What jobs can the Graduate Diploma in Mining lead to?
+What jobs can the Mining lead to?

 Graduates may be employed as underground and/or open pit mining engineers or quarry managers, or hold other senior management positions once the necessary experience is gained.